rjdbcm/template-mit-no-attribution/README.md

 # GitHub Repository Template

-This should serve as the skeleton for most of the repos in the OZI Project.
+This should serve as the skeleton for MIT0 licensed repos in the OZI Project.

 ## License

-Please choose an OSI-approved license.
+MIT No Attribution

 ## CodeQL